omeka-s-modules/ZoteroImport/README.md

 From the main navigation on the left of the admin screen, click "Zotero Import"

-1. Choose an Item Set for imported items.
+1. Required.
+Choose an Item Set for imported items.

-1. Choose collection type, "User" or "Group"
+1. Required.
+Choose collection type, "User" or "Group"

 1. Required.
 The user ID can be found on the "Feeds/API" section of the Zotero settings page.
 The group ID can be found on the Zotero group library page by looking at the URL of "Subscribe to this feed".